-- Ascenda Cachet CPA Limited is not the statutory auditor of these subsidiaries. - + These subsidiaries are registered as limited liability companies in the PRC. - Pursuant to the supplemental agreement entered into by Anchor and the non-controlling interest (上海洋涇工業公司 (literally translated as Shanghai Yangjing Industrial Co., "Yangjing")), 54% and 46% of the net profit of Special Cylinder would be shared by Anchor and Yangjing, respectively. - ^ Shanghai Ogino and Ningbo Ogino are classified as subsidiaries of the Group by virtue of the Company's control over them.
+- \ Ascenda Cachet CPA Limited is not the statutory auditor of these subsidiaries. - + These subsidiaries are registered as limited liability companies in the PRC. - Pursuant to shareholders agreement, the profit of Special Cylinder would be shared by Anchor and the non-controlling interest (上海洋涇工業公司 (literally translated as "Shanghai Yangjing Industrial Co.")), at 54% and 46%, respectively. - \ The Company, through its non-wholly owned subsidiary, has a majority voting right in the board of directors of both of Shanghai Ogino and Ningbo Ogino so as to directly control its operating, financing and relevant activities through the respective board of directors.
+Shanghai Ogino and Ningbo Ogino are accounted for as subsidiaries of the Group by virtue of the Company's control over them.